Blinko

 5. Discover nearby Spots for backup options

-Carlos's chapter runs an annual ride for a children's hospital — five stops, ninety-plus riders, one very interested hospital foundation wanting real numbers afterward.
+Picture a chapter, Carlos's, running an annual ride for a children's hospital (five stops, ninety-plus riders, one very interested hospital foundation wanting real numbers afterward).

-Before Blinko, "turnout" meant someone's rough headcount estimate.
-Now every stop has a QR check-in, and Carlos hands the foundation an actual number: 94 riders through all five stops, verified, not eyeballed.
+Planned the old way, "turnout" means someone's rough headcount estimate.
+With a QR check-in at every stop, Carlos can hand the foundation a counted number of riders through all five stops instead: verified, not eyeballed.

 Bonus Tips